Joe Allon: Chelsea

-His form that season earned him a move to top-flight side Chelsea in August 1991, with manager Ian Porterfield paying a fee reported to be £250,000.
+His form in the 1990–91 season earned him a move to top-flight side Chelsea in August 1991, with manager Ian Porterfield paying a fee reported to be £375,000.
 Middlesbrough were also interested in his services that summer.
-Allon scored at home on his Chelsea debut, at the Shed End, however, he failed to make an impact at Stamford Bridge, and in February of the 1991–92 season he joined Port Vale on loan, but made just six goalless appearances for John Rudge's Valiants, who struggled in vain to avoid relegation out of the Second Division.
+Allon scored at home on his Chelsea debut, at the Shed End, however, he failed to make an impact at Stamford Bridge after sustaining a leg injury which became infected.
+In February of the 1991–92 season he joined Port Vale on loan, but made just six goalless appearances for John Rudge's Valiants, who struggled in vain to avoid relegation out of the Second Division.
 He only stayed for a few months of 1992–93, the inaugural season of the Premier League.
 It was rumoured that his friendship with Vinnie Jones led him astray and helped to bring about his poor form.
 In all he started just four games (with a further 14 substitute appearances) and scored three goals for the Blues.
 He was sold to Brentford in November 1992 for a club-record incoming fee of £275,000.

 Brentford

 The "Bees" were relegated out of the First Division at the end of the 1992–93 season under Phil Holder.
-He scored a total of 28 goals in 56 league and cup appearances at Griffin Park.
-He also had a brief spell on loan at Southend United in September 1993.
+He scored 28 goals in 56 league and cup appearances at Griffin Park.
+However, the new manager David Webb wanted Allon off the wage bill.
+He had a brief spell on loan at Southend United in September 1993, where he punched manager Barry Fry in the face upon scoring his 100th career league goal.

 Port Vale

-Allon moved to back Port Vale – this time permanently – in March 1994.
+Allon moved back to Port Vale – this time permanently – in March 1994.
+He signed a two-year contract with Vale, which turned out to be only a one-year deal due to an error by the club.
+Chairman Bill Bell arranged a deal to sign Allon on a free transfer, but Brentford would be paid £2,000 for every appearance and £1,000 for every goal he scored.
 He scored twice in what remained of the 1993–94 campaign, helping the club to win promotion out of the Second Division.
-He bagged seven goals at Vale Park in 1994–95, before he was sold to Third Division side Lincoln City for £42,500 in July 1995.
+He scored eight goals in 22 games at Vale Park in 1994–95, before he was sold to Third Division side Lincoln City for £42,500 in July 1995.

-Lincoln City and return to Hartlepool
+Lincoln City

+Allon was the highest-paid player outside of the First Vision at Lincoln.
+After just five games and three months at Sincil Bank he was on the move again, during which time manager Sam Ellis was replaced by John Beck.